• Level of education

 Syllabus

 This course focuses on the study of scientific literature and the presentation, in the form of seminars, of certain aspects of biomimetic research.
-For this reason, the program may vary from year to year.
+For this reason, its program may vary from year to year.
 Some of the topics already covered in the past are:

-• Dynamics, assembly and self-organization of microtubules and motors in vitro.
+• Dynamics, assembly, and self-organization of microtubules and motors in vitro.

 • Artificial Listeria : actin-based motility dynamics.